 For the year ended 31 Dec 2020, the partnership made a profit of $34,000 (after deducting partners' salaries).
 Partner A and Partner B have decided to retain the profit in the partnership for business use.
 The income for A and B will be as follows:

 |Divisible profit on a Total Profit of $34,000 (60:40)|

 Partner A and Partner B's share of partnership income is $46,400 and $38,400 respectively.
 The income will be taxed under each individual partner's names even though the divisible profit of $34,000 was retained in the partnership account.

 Reporting Divisible Profit/Loss

-After the precedent partner file the Form P, the precedent partner must inform the other self-employed partner of their share of profit or loss which they will declare as their business income in Form B/B1.
+After the precedent partner has filed the Form P, the precedent partner must inform the other self-employed partner of their share of profit or loss which they will declare as their business income in Form B/B1.